dpark6060/GRP-13/grp13_container_export/README.md

 This project must exist AND the user running the gear must have read/write access on this project.

-### file_type
-the type of files to de-identify/anonymize and export.
-Currently only "dicom" is supported.

 ### overwrite_files (default = true)
 If true, any existing files in the destination project that have been exported previously will be overwritten so long as their parent container